GonzaCoding/codetest2-seedtag/README.md

 ![Tendrando Arms](http://vignette4.wikia.nocookie.net/starwars/images/c/cd/Tendrando_Arms.svg/revision/latest/scale-to-width-down/500?cb=20080311193640)

-Beloved **Commander Lando Calrissian**,
+Beloved **General Lando Calrissian**,

 We appreciate your labour during all these years in Varn and Kessel for the New Republic.
-Your ability in the creation of droids and armament is widely known.
-Because these reasons we need your help to finish the new combat droid *YVH* still missing a selection module to get targets to attack.
+You are notably known for your skill in creating droids and weaponry.
+That is why we need your help to finish the new battle droid *YVH* that still lacks the targeting module to attack.

 The *YVH* modules have a sofisticated communication system between them via **API HTTP** requests.

 The mission's objective is to develop a **HTTP endpoint** that receives **JSON** data and returns **JSON** data.

-The vision module will send a **POST** request to ```/radar``` with the information of its environment.
-The module you have to develop should return which are the coordinates of the visible objective which should be attacked.
+The vision module will send a **POST** request to ```/radar``` with the information from its environment.
+The module you have to develop should return which are the coordinates of the visible objective which must be attacked.

 A request body example could be:
 ```{"protocols":["avoid-mech"],"scan":[{"coordinates":{"x":0,"y":40},"enemies":{"type":"soldier","number":10}}]}```